Migrate data with Cluster Linking on Confluent Cloud

 Step 6: Restart producers and consumers

 Wait for the promotion to complete and the mirror topics to enter the STOPPED state.
-Mirror topic state can be found in the REST API or CLI by describing an individual mirror topic or all mirror topics on a cluster link.
-In the Confluent Cloud Console, a STOPPED mirror topic will appear as a regular topic, and no longer be displayed as a mirror topic.
+Mirror topic state is available in the REST API or CLI by describing an individual mirror topic or all mirror topics on a cluster link.
+In the Confluent Cloud Console, a STOPPED mirror topic appears as a regular topic, and is no longer be displayed as a mirror topic.

 ../../_images/cluster-migrate-restart-producers-consumers.png